What Does the Bible Say About Gifts?

 13. 1 Corinthians 13:2 – “And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but do not have love, I am nothing.”
 This powerful verse serves as a reminder that possessing gifts without love is meaningless.
 Love is the greatest gift and should be the foundation of how we use all other gifts.

-See also What Does the Bible Say About the Love of God?
+See also What Does the Bible Say About Fairness?

 The Bible’s perspective on gifts is multifaceted.
 It’s about recognizing what we’ve been given, whether it’s a talent, a resource, or a spiritual gift, and using it in a way that honors God and serves others.
 This view transforms the concept of gifts from mere possessions or abilities into tools for service, love, and transformation.
 It’s a call to embrace and share our gifts, not for personal glory, but for the greater good and the building up of the community, reflecting the generous heart of God.